OCamlPro/dirdiff/README.md

 [Present in second dir. only]	"subdir_b"
 ```

 The diff is outputted to `stdout`.
-If symlinks are encountered, a warning will be displayed on `stderr`.